 If you choose to define your DMZ more conservatively, you can place additional firewalls using the information in Additional Security for Shared Databases.

 If you support internal clients that require direct access to your Web application (for example, remote machines that run proprietary Java applications), you can expand the basic firewall configuration to allow restricted access to the presentation tier.
 The way in which you expand access to the application depends on whether you treat the remote clients as trusted or untrusted connections.

 If you use a Virtual Private Network (VPN) to support remote clients, the clients may be treated as trusted connections and can connect directly to the presentation tier going through a firewall.
-This configuration is shown below.
+This configuration is shown in Figure 9-8, below.

 If you do not use a VPN, all connections to the Web application (even those from remote sites using proprietary client applications) should be treated as untrusted connections.
-In this case, you can modify the firewall policy to permit application-level connections to WebLogic Server instances hosting the presentation tier, as shown in the following figure.
+In this case, you can modify the firewall policy to permit application-level connections to WebLogic Server instances hosting the presentation tier, as shown in Figure 9-9.

 If you use a single database that supports both internal data and data for externally-available Web applications, you should consider placing a hard boundary between the object layer that accesses your database.
 Doing so simply reinforces the DMZ boundaries described in Basic Firewall for Proxy Architectures, by adding an additional firewall.